woocommerce/woocommerce/readme.txt

 * Tweak - Option to enable coupon form on cart
 * Tweak - Coupon codes added to order notes when used (thanks Max Rice)
 * Tweak - Shipping calculator state box improvements
+* Tweak - Added date to admin order notification
+* Tweak - Formatted addresses in emails in a table to maintain appearance when printing
 * Fix - Product categories shortcode loop
 * Fix - selected state for variation options
 * Localization - Added Romanian translation (by silviu-bucsa)